 There is no foreign language requirement for the PhD degree.
 However, each candidate must be proficient in technical writing and oral presentation in the English language.
 The graduate committee may require additional course work to improve language proficiency, if necessary.

 A student satisfies the residence requirement by completing one academic year of full-time graduate studies during two consecutive academic semesters after qualifying for doctoral candidacy.
 Additional required course work (exclusive of seminars) may be completed during this period.
 Students are required to be continually enrolled while pursuing the completion of the dissertation.

 After a student establishes doctoral candidacy, they must complete a dissertation that embodies the results of extended original research and includes material suitable for publication.
 The student is responsible for proposing a dissertation committee to be approved by the dissertation advisor at least one month prior to the dissertation defense.
-The committee must have a minimum of three members, in addition to the primary advisor.
+The committee must have a minimum of four members, in addition to the primary advisor.
 The primary dissertation advisor and at least one other committee member must be faculty members in the Department of Chemical Engineering.
 Additionally, one of the committee members must be external to the Department of Chemical Engineering.
 Committee membership is not limited to faculty at Northeastern University, nor to engineering faculty.
 The student is encouraged to consider experts in the dissertation topic and to work with the dissertation advisor to create a meaningful and helpful committee.
 The dissertation committee will approve the dissertation in its final form.
 The graduate school requirements for dissertation formatting and electronic submittal instructions can be found on the College of Engineering's webpage.
 Students are responsible for contacting the Graduate School of Engineering for any updates to dissertation requirements and appropriate deadlines.